oliverkuchies/folio/src/content/blog/how-to-create-an-infinite-loader-using-sentinels.md

 ---
-title: How to create an infinite loader using sentinels.
+title: How to create an infinite loader using sentinels
 publishDate: 2025-07-20 15:47:00
 description: |
   Want content to load infinitely without the hassle?
 Try sentinels.